freignat91/blockchain/README.md

 - Each node create a random RSA key paire, keep its private one in memory only and send its public one to all nodes which keep them in memory only also.
 - have a antblockchain CLI called bchain with the following commands available:
     - node ls: to display node status
+- add user management: creation, remove with an RSA key pair by user, private key keep by the user, public key saved in the cluster.
+- save a block on the block chain validated at node majority using CLI command (to test majority validation)

 ## License